The logic and the debate-approach to pedagogy for the study of Buddhism.

 Course fee and registration

-Applications received after this date but not after February will be taken in consideration for admission.
+Applications received after this date, but not after March, will be taken in consideration for admission.
 In this case the student will have to commit to catch up with the material already presented by listening to the audio recordings and the texts assigned as support available online.

 The content of the program and the teaching require that the student should apply effort in the study as well as in a continual daily practice from the beginning. (continue reading) >>>